-Reflection - a lunchtime session for students to reflect on the behaviour/s that led to them breaching our College rules.
+Reflection - a structured reflection sheet given to students to complete.
 A teacher debrief always accompanies the issuing of a Reflection.
 These are logged on our system and available for parents/carers to view on Parent Lounge.
-Three Reflections in one term will results in an Afterschool Reflection.

-Support Plan - a plan (usually daily cards signed by teachers) given by a Wellbeing Leader to support a child who is struggling to bring the correct equipment, wear the right uniform, or make positive choices in the classroom.
+Support Plan - a plan (may involve daily cards signed by teachers) given by a Head of Stage to support a child who is struggling to bring the correct equipment, wear the right uniform, or make positive choices in the classroom.
 Its focus is on providing structured organisational/behavioural support to the student with an area in which they are struggling.

-Behaviour Plan - a formal contract between the Head of Wellbeing and Community or Head of School and a student who has engaged in a high-level behavioural breach.
+Behaviour Plan - a formal contract between the Head of School or Deputy Principal and a student who has engaged in a high-level behavioural breach.
 It contains a set of behavioural conditions to meet and involves ongoing support from our Counsellors to reflect on the situation and the behaviours leading to the issue.